+50% 35,001 to 40,000

+65% 40,001 to 45,000

+85% 45,001 to 50,000

+100% 50,001+

-50% 35,001 to 40,000 65% 40,001 to 45,000 85% 45,001 to 50,000 100% 50,001+ Security Deposit Equivalent to 9 months Base Rent plus Washington State Leasehold Excise Tax Utilities & Taxes Lessee responsible for all utilities and taxes.
-Alterations Lessor is not respons Lessor is not responsible to make any alterations.
+Security Deposit Equivalent to 9 months Base Rent plus Washington State Leasehold Excise Tax Utilities & Taxes Lessee responsible for all utilities and taxes.
+Alterations Lessor is not responsible to make any alterations.
 Maintenance & Repair Lessee responsible for all maintenance and repair.
-Insurance Commercial General Liability \$5 million per occurrence \$10 million aggregate Automobile Liability \$1 million per accident Tenant Improvements Completed at Lessee's sole cost and expense, subject to prior review by Lessor.
-Assignment & Sublease No later than the Commencement Date, Lessee shall enter into subleases with the seven companies currently leasing portions of Terminal 10 Subleases shall be in effect through October 31, 2024 Rental rate shall not exceed the per square foot Base Rent of the Lease (\$.35 per square foot and escalated annually by CPI) Termination, Major Capital Improvements Should Lessor terminate the lease due to a major capital improvement, Lessor shall reimburse to Lessee: Any remaining unamortized cost of Lessee's capital costs (construction, design, purchase, permitting) of improvements affixed to the Premises within first 5 years of the Term, on a straight-lined amortization schedule over the remaining initial Term of Lease.
-Excludes personal property, trade fixtures, business equipment Parties to agree on a straight-lined amortization schedule to be incorporated into the Lease via amendment.

-Environmental Consent Decrees: Premises is subject to two Consent Decrees; Lessee shall not commit any act which is in violation of the Consent Decrees Environmental Cap: Lessee shall maintain the Environmental Cap in compliance with the Consent Decrees and keep it in good condition and repair at its sole cost and expense
+Insurance Commercial General Liability • \$5 million per occurrence • \$10 million aggregate Automobile Liability • \$1 million per accident Tenant Improvements Completed at Lessee's sole cost and expense, subject to prior review by Lessor.
+Assignment & Sublease No later than the Commencement Date, Lessee shall enter into subleases with the seven companies currently leasing portions of Terminal 10 • Subleases shall be in effect through October 31, 2024 • Rental rate shall not exceed the per square foot Base Rent of the Lease (\$.35 per square foot and escalated annually by CPI) Environmental Consent Decrees: Premises is subject to two Consent Decrees; Lessee shall not commit any act which is in violation of the Consent Decrees Environmental Cap: Lessee shall maintain the Environmental Cap in compliance with the Consent Decrees and keep it in good condition and repair at its sole cost and expense lease with Ray-Mont will result in termination of these existing leases.
+Staff have worked extensively to identify a solution that will not cause displacement of the Terminal 10 Tenants, including working proactively with Ray-Mont to find a solution to accommodate these tenants for as long as possible.
+In good faith and partnership, Ray-Mont has agreed to sublease to the Terminal 10 Tenants through October 31, 2024, while retaining exclusive use of approximately 1.7 acres of Terminal 10 located along 16th Avenue SW and the rail along the southern boundary.